 We're going to upload the label shapes the same way we did before.
 Then we can pick the label shapes that we want to use for our print-then-cut labels.

-In all the other label options, it doesn’t matter what color the labels are on the canvas screen because it was just a cut shape.
-Because we’re making a print-then-cut label, the color will make a difference.
+In all the other label options, it doesn't matter what color the labels are on the canvas screen, since they're just cut shapes.
+Because we're making a print-then-cut label, the color will matter.
 You will need to make this both the size and the color you would like it to be for your project.

-You can change your label to any of the material color options here in Design Space or you can click Advanced and type in a hex code.
-Can’t find something you love?
-You can also pick colors on the rainbow to find something you would like your labels to be.
+You can change your label to any of the material color options here in Design Space, or you can click Advanced and type in a hex code.
+Can't find something you love?
+You can also pick colors along the rainbow slider to find something you like for your labels.

-Once I pick the color I want I will see it up in the top toolbar.
-You can choose to make all the labels the same color, or you could make them different colors, and they would all print on the same page.
+Once I pick the color I will see it up in the top toolbar.
+You can choose to make all the labels the same color, or you can make them different colors, and they will all print on the same page.

 How To Add Text to Print-Then-Cut Labels

-Once you have the size and color of your label, it’s time to add text to the label.
-To add the text, we’ll do it in a similar way that we did the writable text labels.
+Once you have the size and color of your label, it's time to add text.
+To add the text, we'll do it similarly to how we did the writable text labels.

-If you’re using a script-style font, you will want to get it all set up the way you want it and then weld the text so it’s one continuous word without breaks.
-Choose your font color just like you did the label color and then select the label and text layer and click align and center.
+If you're using a script-style font, you will want to set it up the way you want it, then weld the text so it's one continuous word without breaks.
+Choose your font color the same way you did the label color, then select the label and text layer, and click “Align” and “Center.”

-Once the label is laid out on the canvas how you want it to look, select both layers and click Flatten on the layers panel.
-You’ll notice your design changes a little on the screen and in the layers panel it will say Print-Then-Cut.
-Your project is now ready to print-then-cut!
+Once the label is laid out on the canvas, select both layers and click Flatten in the Layers Panel.
+You'll notice your design changes a little on the screen, and in the Layers Panel, it will say “Print Then Cut.”
+Your project is now ready to Print Then Cut!

 How To Print Print-Then-Cut Labels

-For the next step, we’ll click Make It.
-From the mat screen, you’ll see your design and it will have a black box around it.
+For the next step, we'll click “Make.”
+On the mat screen, you'll see your design, which will have a black box around it.

 Why Is There A Black Box?

 A black box appears around the design because that is how your Cricut machine knows where to cut.
-The black box is called a registration mark and the sensor reads that black box to know where to cut.
+The black box is called a registration mark, and the sensor reads it to determine where to cut.

 What Does Add Bleed Do?

-By selecting add bleed the image extends outside the label area.
-This way if your cut is just a little bit off no one is going to notice.
+By selecting “add bleed,” the image extends beyond the label area.
+This way, if your cut is just a little off, no one will notice.

 What Printer Setting Should I Use?

-Personally, I change my settings to the best print quality and I like to pick a matte paper setting for printable vinyl.
-For the clear sticker paper, I’m choosing a glossy inkjet paper.
+Personally, I set my print quality to the best and use a matte paper setting for printable vinyl.
+For the clear sticker paper, I'm choosing a glossy inkjet paper.
 You can also choose plain paper.

-It just depends on your printer so do a test first.
-The different print options will make a difference in your print quality.
-Now we can click OK and go ahead and print the labels.
+It just depends on your printer, so do a test first.
+The different print options will affect your print quality.
+Now we can click “OK” and print the labels.

 How To Cut Print Then Cut Labels

-Once the labels are printed it’s time to cut them out.
+Once the labels are printed, it's time to cut them out.
 I always check to make sure my ink is dry.
 You can do this by gently touching the corner or the registration mark.
-If any ink comes up on your finger allow the ink to dry a little longer.
+If any ink appears on your finger, let it dry a little longer.

-With the ink dry, you can add your printable material to a LightGrip Mat and make sure you have it added to the mat in the same orientation it shows on your screen.
-Choose the printable material you’re using and then select done.
+With the ink dry, add your printable material to a LightGrip Mat and make sure it's in the same orientation as it appears on your screen.
+Choose the printable material you're using, then select “Done.”

 I am using my Maker for these labels.
-Maker machines and Explore 3 do have a slightly stronger/more sensitive sensor that allows it to read registration marks on white or light-colored materials.
+Maker machines and Explore 3 and 4 models do have a slightly stronger/more sensitive sensor that allows them to read registration marks on white or light-colored materials.

 Load the mat into your machine and press Go to cut.
 First, your Cricut machine will look for the black box around the outside edge.
-Once it finds the box it will begin to cut out the label.
-When the Cricut is done cutting, you can unload the mat and look at how to finish the labels.
+Once it finds the registration box, it will begin to cut out the label.
+When the Cricut is finished cutting, you can unload the mat and see the finished labels.

 How To Apply Print-Then-Cut Labels

-With the printable labels, you can choose to weed out all the excess or you can just peel up the label.
-This is a good example of why you would add bleed to a Print-Then-Cut project.
+With the printable labels, you can weed out all the excess or just peel off the label.
+This is a good example of why you would add bleed to a Print Then Cut project.

 You can see a slight pink mark.
-You may see that there’s more pink at the top that’s left than at the bottom.
-That’s because my Cricut machine is just slightly off when cutting.
+You may see that there's more pink at the top than there is left at the bottom.
+That's because my Cricut machine is just slightly off when cutting.

-When you use that add bleed option the label is actually 100% perfect when you remove it.
-So that is a great option for making sure that your print-then-cut labels turn out.
+When you use that add bleed option, the label is actually 100% perfect when you remove it.
+So that is a great option for making sure your print then cut labels turn out just the way you want.

 You can add these labels to a container in the same way.
 I recommend these for hard-surface containers.
-Put them in place, and press them down.
+Put them in place on a clean, dry surface, and press them down.

 Which of These DIY Labels Should I Use?